chuanzhidong/chuanzhidong.github.io/_pages/resume.md

   * Associate member of American Society of Civil Engineers (ASCE)
   * Committee member of Society for Experimental Mechanics (SEM): Dynamics of Civil Structures Technical Division
   * Committee member of Society for Experimental Mechanics (SEM): Optical Methods Technical Division
-  * Member, Transportation Research Board Committee of National Academies of Science and Engineering: Committee AFF 40 Field testing and NDE of Transportation Structures
+  * Involved in Transportation Research Board Committee of National Academies of Science and Engineering: Committee AFF 40 Field testing and NDE of Transportation Structures
-  * Member, Transportation Research Board Committee of National Academies of Science and Engineering – Sub Committee: Non-Destructive Evaluation of Structures
+  * Involved in Transportation Research Board Committee of National Academies of Science and Engineering – Sub Committee: Non-Destructive Evaluation of Structures

 * Journal Referee and Service
   * Journal of Structural Engineering, ASCE